 12. Ted Lasso

 Culture clash, with some very funny results, in this latest entry on the Apple TV Plus shows lineup.
 Jason Sudeikis plays the title character.
 Ted Lasso loves football, and he’s managed to snag a position as a football coach in a small college.
 However, through some unlikely means, Lasso is about to hit the big time.
 He’s going to coach a major professional football team….that is, a major professional UK football (a.k.a. soccer) team.
 Lasso tries to show confidence, but he knows nothing about this sport.
 His move to win over the team with the lessons he learned across the pond makes this one of the funniest of the Apple TV Plus shows.
+You can look forward to two more seasons of Ted Lasso in the future.

 This is the first non-English language Apple TV Plus series, but don’t let the idea of reading subtitles keep you from watching this show.
 This espionage series focuses on a female Israeli Mossad agent.
 She’s been sent to Tehran, Iran on a mission to help Israel shut down Iran’s nuclear facilities.
 Things don’t go as planned, however, and she is forced to go into hiding while being hunted by Iran’s Revolutionary Guard.
 This is a taut spy thriller that should be of interest to fans of Showtime’s recently ended series Homeland.